 - Earn industry-recognized credentials.

-The legislation also directs the Workforce Innovation Board and the Department of Education to review and vet industry-recognized credentials and publish a list of credentials to be valued in the system.
+The legislation also directed the Workforce Innovation Board and the Department of Education to review and vet industry-recognized credentials and publish a list of credentials to be valued in the system.

 Policy in Action